Penny Siopis, Atlas II, 2020

 STEVENSON is pleased to present In the Air, Penny Siopis’ first exhibition in the Netherlands.
-The exhibition is on view at our Amsterdam gallery as well as online - click here to view presentation.
+The exhibition is on view at our Amsterdam gallery (now closed due to lockdown) as well as online - click here to view presentation.

 In the Air demonstrates Siopis’ particular focus on materiality and the ‘life’ of non-human matter, extending her inquisition on contingency, empathy and the imaginative possibilities of formlessness through paintings and her most recent film.